Yashjoshi03/Using-Data-Analytics-to-Solve-Inventory-Supply-Chain-Issues-in-the-Semiconductor-Industry/README.md

-# 📊 Using Data Analytics to Solve Inventory & Supply Chain Issues in the Automotive Semiconductor Industry
+# 📊 Using Data Analytics to Solve Inventory & Supply Chain Issues in the Semiconductor Industry

 ## 📌 Project Overview